mabasic/phel-json/README.md

 ## Contributing

-Thank you for considering contributing to Comments!
+Thank you for considering contributing to Phel-json!
 The contribution guide can be found [Here](https://mariobasic.com/contributing).

 ## Code of Conduct